greyatomtestuser2/DS-SF-44/lessons/lesson-01/README.md

 #### ACQUIRE: Obtain the data
 Rotate through the groups to "collect the data" and record the raw data on white boards.

-> Suggest students create an easy visual way for the other students to write their answers, or an option quickly to save time.

 #### PRESENT: Communicate the results of your analysis

 - Summarize findings in a narrative